 SSR systems interrogate an aircraft transponder on 1 030 MHz and receive replies from the aircraft transponder on 1 090 MHz.
 The radar is able to determine the range and bearing of the aircraft from replies, which can also contain additional data such as aircraft identity, altitude, and speed.
 Different SSR Modes (A, C, and S) have different additional capabilities with different signal structures including a data channel.
 Mode A codes aircraft identity and Mode C codes the aircraft-derived barometric altitude.
 Mode S includes the same capabilities as Mode A/C, but with the additional ability to selectively call specific aircraft and request more advanced aircraft data.
 SSRs are an essential component of air traffic control systems.

-SSR technical parameters

-Table 2 contains suggested characteristics for the SSR ground interrogator receiver and the SSR airborne transponder receiver.
+Table A1-2 contains suggested characteristics for the SSR ground interrogator receiver and the SSR airborne transponder receiver.